 OLED displays are comparatively much thinner compared to LCDs.
 Hence, it provides more efficient and bright presentations.
 In addition, OLED offers support for large display sizes compared to traditional LCDs.
 AMOLEDs remove the limitation of display sizes.
 One can fit it into any display size.

-Putting all the points mentioned above in view, the key difference to understand appropriately is that POLED is an OLED display with a plastic substrate.
-On the other hand, AMOLED is Samsung’s word for its display technology which is mainly for marketing.
-Therefore, most phone manufacturers having AMOLED displays mean that they are using Samsung displays.
+Considering all the points mentioned above, the key difference to understand appropriately is that POLED is an OLED display with a plastic substrate.
+On the other hand, AMOLED is Samsung’s word for its display technology, mainly for marketing.
+Therefore, most phone manufacturers with AMOLED displays are using Samsung displays.
 It is as simple as that.
-To add to that, all the curved display technology is made possible because of the usage of the plastic substrate.
+Additionally, all the curved display technology is made possible because of the usage of the plastic substrate.

 Also read: Tempered Glass vs Plastic Screen protectors

-So, based on the points mentioned above, the difference between OLED and AMOLED displays, you can choose any of the two display technology at your convenience.
-Both are good, offer excellent performance, and are customised according to your requirements.
+So, based on the points mentioned above and the difference between OLED and AMOLED displays, you can choose any of the two display technologies at your convenience.
+Both are good, offer excellent performance, and can be customized according to your requirements.

-The AMOLED display has a higher quality than OLEDs since it has an additional layer of TTs and uses backplane technologies.
-When compared to OLED screens, AMOLED displays are far more flexible.
-As a result, they are substantially more expensive than an OLED display.
+AMOLED displays are of higher quality than OLEDs since they have an additional layer of TTs and use backplane technologies.
+Compared to OLED screens, AMOLED displays are far more flexible.
+As a result, they are substantially more expensive.

 Window to the digital world, the display is one of the first seen features when selecting a smartphone, so a show must be good, and an AMOLED display offers the same.
 Offering a great viewing experience, here are the top 3 AMOLED screen smartphones available in the market right now: